Two Draftees shine as FC Dallas win against OKC and Rayados - 3rd Degree

 Thoughts on FCD 3-0 NTX

 Starting with the goals.
 Cal Jennings could have had five.
 He was fouled for the first, with Arturo Rodriguez scoring the resulting penalty.
 Jennings had two goals called off, one for offside, and another for a foul as he wrestled to the ground for possession of the ball.
-Incidentally, his first goal came from the deck as he slid in for a low Kevin Bonilla cross at the edge of the six-yard box.
+Incidentally, his first goal came from the deck as he slid in for a low Erik Centeno cross at the edge of the six-yard box.
 The final goal was the result of a nice run from the First Round Pick.
 A ball came through, Jennings followed it in close to the byline.
 With Anders Engebretsen rushing in from the left, Jennings curved a run back to around the penalty spot – which the NTX backline failed to pick up – to leave Engebretsen to chip a cross over the keeper for Jennings to head in unmarked from the back post.

 As the scoreline suggests, Jennings played well.
 His passing was intelligent, checking wide to time his runs.
 He played off the shoulder of the last defender and was eager to get in the box.
 The downside to that is he gave the linesman’s arm a workout.
 Jennings has bags of confidence, and with FC Dallas’ limited options upfront, he’s not wrong to talk about helping the team as if the contract is already there.
 If he’s not among the game-day squad, he’s a good candidate to win the golden boot in USL League One.